How Does Car Insurance Work? (Best Coverage Options In 2021)

 It can protect you then, too.

-How Car Insurance Rates Are Set
+How Car Insurance Rates Are Set (The Bowl of Fruit Metaphor)

 Each car insurance policy is made up of different coverage types.